shortusername/projectivy-weather-wallpaper/README.md

 cached so this doesn't refetch radar tiles, but it is more work — and it may interfere with your screensaver starting.

+## Keeping it updated

+**Check for updates** in settings looks at this repo's GitHub releases directly — no store, no companion app.
+It only ever tells you what it finds; nothing downloads or installs without you choosing to.

+It also checks on its own schedule: **weekly by default**, or fortnightly, monthly, or never — your choice, in settings.
+A small notice appears next to the on-screen credits when something newer is available, and clears itself once you've updated.

+**The one-time catch:** Android treats "let this app install other apps" as a special permission granted in system settings, not a popup you can accept from inside the app.
+If Check for updates finds something newer but nothing happens when you try to install it, the plugin needs that permission first.
+On a Shield that's **Settings → Device Preferences → Security & restrictions → Unknown sources**, then enable it for Weather Wallpaper.
+Grant it once and updates install normally after that.

 ## Troubleshooting

 There's a **Create debug report** action in settings.
 It writes a redacted